janmoppel/socratic-chatbot/README.md

 The Socratic chatbot is a conversational system that uses Socratic Questioning Method as a communication model.
 Its goal, is to help people rethink and better understand their problems.

 ## Requirements:
-1. The system uses Python ver.
-3.x.
+1. The system uses Python 3.x.
 Download it from the official website: https://www.python.org/downloads/
 2. Install spaCy and download english language model: https://spacy.io/usage/
 3. Install nltk: http://www.nltk.org/install.html
 4. Install textacy: https://textacy.readthedocs.io/en/stable/#installation